lyokha/nginx-haskell-module/README.md

 Directives *haskell_run_service* must locate in the *http* clause of the nginx configuration after directive *haskell compile*.
-In contrast with other types of handlers, service handlers cannot refer to variables in their arguments as soon as nginx variables handlers always refer to a request which is not possible here.
+In contrast with other types of handlers, service handlers cannot refer to variables in their arguments as soon as nginx variable handlers always refer to a request which is not possible here.

 Put locations for showing data collected by the services and we are done.